-Also, a group of Brits that were staying at the same hostel as us were arrested and taking into custody for smoking weed.
-They were detained and had to pay $600 to get their passports back and be released.
+Again, even crazier, a group of Brits that were staying at the same hostel as us were arrested and taking into custody for smoking weed.
+They were detained and had to pay $600 USD to get their passports back and be released.
+Whoa!
+Not fun.

 So, case in point, maybe just stay away from drugs and stick to drinking the free whiskey.
 It’s a win-win situation!
-Just focus on other things to do in Vang Vieng and keep yourself safe.
+Just focus on all the other awesome things to do in Vang Vieng and keep yourself safe.

 6. Chill out and have a drink on the river.

 There are multiple bars along the Nam Song River and each one usually has a great view, as well as a great atmosphere!
 Most will have awesome drinks, at pretty good prices as well, and cool things to do.